mrkcor/emphloyer/README.md

 $scheduler->schedule($job, 30, 12); // Schedules the job to be enqueued every day at 12:30
 ```

+You can get insight into the schedule by using the allEntries method on the
+Scheduler which returns an iterator that returns ScheduleEntry objects.
+In
+addition to this the delete method can be used to delete a specific entry from
+the schedule.

 ## Contributing

 1. Fork it